 Boston students on the hunt for public policy master's degree programs will find there's no lack of options in their area.
 To provide an idea of what to expect from such programs, this article focuses on the coursework required at three universities located less than 15 minutes from the central part of the city.
 It also includes a table of facts and figures on the profiled schools in addition to info on several other college options in the area.

-- Located about five miles from the center of the city, the University of Massachusetts - Boston (UMASS - Boston) offers in-state tuition for graduate degree seekers through an accelerated program designed for working professionals.
-Students can earn a master's degree in public affairs at the institution.
+- Located about five miles from the center of the city, the University of Massachusetts - Boston (UMass - Boston) offers in-state tuition for graduate degree seekers through an accelerated program designed for working professionals.
+Students can earn a master's degree in public administration at the institution.

 - The prestigious Harvard University features a master's in public policy with six areas of concentration.
 The campus is roughly four miles from central Boston.

 - Students can select one of four areas of focus in the law and public policy master's program at Northeastern University, located in the heart of Boston just three miles from downtown.

 Comparison of Schools

 Financial considerations are usually of importance to many college students - perhaps just as important as schools' academic program offerings.
 Two of the three featured institutions have noticeably higher tuition rates, which is not uncommon among private universities.
 Get specifics on the costs, as well as additional facts, in the table below.